 The $23 Million Shadow

-The same appetite that built the merch empire and launched Happy Dad also produced the Full Send Metacard.
+The same appetite that built Happy Dad also produced the Full Send Metacard, and the difference between the two outcomes comes down to who was running them.

-In January 2022, NELK launched an NFT collection that sold out in minutes, grossing $23 million.
+In January 2022, NELK launched a 10,000-piece NFT collection at 0.8 ETH each.
+It sold out in minutes and grossed roughly $23 million.
 Holders were promised exclusive content, celebrity meet-and-greets, business investment opportunities, and a $250,000 giveaway.
-What they actually received was sporadic merchandise discounts, a single event with Snoop Dogg, and participation in a beef jerky venture called Bored Jerky.
+What they actually received was sporadic merch discounts, a single Snoop Dogg event, and entry into a beef jerky venture called Bored Jerky.

 The Metacard is the dark mirror of the merch drops.
-Same energy, same hype mechanics, same appetite for the next big thing.
+Same launch mechanics, same hype apparatus, same fans hitting the same site at the same minute.
 But the merch delivered a hoodie.
-The NFT promised a relationship: ongoing access, sustained engagement, long-term value.
-Follow-through.
-And follow-through is the one thing the Seven's appetite doesn't naturally produce.
+The NFT promised a relationship: ongoing access, sustained engagement, long-term value, a multi-year backend.
+Happy Dad had John and Sam Shahidi sitting behind it.
+The Metacard had a launch and a vibe.
+When the appetite outran the operating plan, holders got Bored Jerky.

 The People Who Left